catppuccin/toolbox/whiskers/README.md

 Accent: #cba6f7
 ```

-Please see the [examples/single-file](examples/single-file) directory for more concrete examples on how can be used.

 ## Check Mode

 You can use Whiskers as a linter with *check mode*.
 To do so, set the `--check` option to a file containing the expected